TosbackCgusBridge-Bot/CGUs-versions/Mediaplex/Privacy Policy.md

 Send me emails containing marketing messages from Conversant and our affiliates.

-GIVE EACH CONSUMER
-THEIR OWN REASON
+CONNECTING
+BRANDS TO
+MILLIONS OF REAL
+PEOPLE BETTER
-TO LOVE YOUR BRAND What We Do Watch Video
+THAN ANYONE What We Do Watch Video

 *   160+ MILLION Real People You Can
     Message Right Now